 The second thing to realize is that you can cover this roughly 27 mile (44 km) route in three, four, or five-day itineraries.
 All of them take the same stretch of Inca Trail and all end at Machu Picchu.
 The main difference between the itineraries is pace (obviously a 3-day itinerary is going to cover more ground each day than a 5-day itinerary).
 Also, only the classic 4-day itinerary delivers you to the Sun Gate entrance to Machu Picchu near sunrise.
 That’s the itinerary we chose.

-The third thing to realize is that this trek is offered year round (except during the month of February when this stretch of Inca Trail is closed for refurbishment), but there are weather differences to consider.
+The third thing to realize is that this trek is offered year-round (except during February when this stretch of Inca Trail is closed for refurbishment), but there are weather differences to consider.
 During the summer months (December to April) temperatures are warmer but conditions can be wet and rainy.
 During winter months (May to November) skies are clear and conditions are generally rainless but temperatures can be much colder.

 The fourth thing to realize is that 500 permits are issued for this trek per day.
 This includes permits for trekkers and permits for their support staff.
 For example, we were a group of only two trekkers but we had a support staff of nine, so the two of us took up 11 permits or 4.5 support staff per trekker.
 Things get a little more efficient with larger groups.
 A group of eight trekkers, for example, might require a support staff of 16, or 2 support staff per trekker.
 This breaks down to roughly 150-200 trekkers per day on the trail with the rest of the day’s allotted permits going to their porters, guides, and cooks.
 Permits for this trek sell out months in advance.
 Inca Trail permits for 2018 went on sale in October 2017 and our dates in June 2018 were sold out by the end of November 2017.
 So, planning ahead is essential, particularly if you want to trek during the prime months of May to September.